Marsh Financial Advice Pty Ltd

 We are required, pursuant to the Corporations Act and certain regulations issued by The Australian Securities and Investment Commission, to collect information about you for the purpose of providing you with our services.
 If you do not provide us with the information requested by us, we may not be able to provide you with the services you require of us.

 We will from time to time disclose information about you to our representatives, other professionals, insurance providers, superannuation trustees and product issuers in connection with our services.
 You will be deemed to have consented to our use of such information in this manner, unless we are notified otherwise.
 In the event we consider it necessary to use or disclose information about you for purposes other than those detailed above, or related purposes, we will seek your consent.
 You are entitled to obtain access to the information which we hold about you by calling our office on (02) 8488 0821.

-Madison Financial Group Pty Ltd abides by the National Privacy Principles established under the Privacy Amendment (Private Sector) Act, 2001.
-A summary of the National Privacy Principles is available by contacting our office.
+Marsh Financial Advice Pty Ltd abides by the Australian Privacy Principles under the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth).
+A summary of the Australian Privacy Principles is available by contacting our office.

-As a financial planning organisation we are subject to certain legislative and regulatory requirements which necessitate us obtaining and holding detailed information which personally identifies you and/or contains information or an opinion about you (personal information).
-Our ability to provide you with a comprehensive financial planning and advice service is dependent on us obtaining certain personal information about you, including:
+As a financial planning organisation we are subject to certain legislative and regulatory requirements which necessitate us obtaining and holding detailed information which personally identifies you and/or contains information or an opinion about you (“personal information” and “sensitive information”).
+Our ability to provide you with a comprehensive financial planning and advice service is dependent on us obtaining certain personal information or sensitive information about you, including:

-b. details of your financial needs and objectives;
+- Financial details including TFN, financial needs and objectives;

 Generally, collection of your personal information will be effected in either face to face interviews, over the telephone or by way of an online client engagement form.
 From time to time additional and/or updated personal information may be collected through one or more of those methods.